tykeal/puppet-gerrit/README.md

 #### `install_gitweb`

 Should this module make sure that gitweb is installed?
-(NOTE: This will use the system package manager to isntall gitweb but will do no extra configuration as it will be expected to be managed via gerrit)
+(NOTE: This will use the system package manager to install gitweb but will do no extra configuration as it will be expected to be managed via gerrit)

 #### `install_java`